vippsas/vipps-developers/contact.md

 please use [this form](https://www.vipps.no/tips-og-tilbakemeldinger).
 * If you use Vipps through a partner: Please contact your partner.
 Enquiries about ordering Vipps through a partner: partnerbestilling@vipps.no

+We also have a technical newsletter for developers:
+[Sign up here](https://cloud.hei.vipps.no/utv) (low volume, no marketing).

 # What to include in the email

 So, for _*technical questions*_: Send an email to integration@vipps.no with all relevant information: